cbcabc/keyiwang.github.io/_pages/about.md

 Education
 ======
+2023.09 ~ 2026.01(Expected)<br/>
-2023.09 ~ 2026.01(Expected): M.Eng, School of Electronic and Information Engineering, BUAA.<br/>
+M.Eng, School of Electronic and Information Engineering, Beihang University.<br/>
+2019.09 ~ 2023.06<br/>
-2019.09 ~ 2023.06: B.Eng, School of Information and Communication Engineering, BUPT.
+B.Eng, School of Information and Communication Engineering, Beijing University of Posts and Telecommunications.